Tips for Life in the US

 • Read your apartment lease carefully and follow all instructions for how and when to request repairs, extend your lease, or give notice that you are leaving the apartment.

-• If you leave your apartment before the rental lease ends, you will be held responsible for payment of rent for the duration of the rental lease.
+• If you leave your apartment before the rental lease ends, you will be held responsible for paying the rent for the duration of the rental lease agreement.

 Getting Around